MarceloJT/Getting_-_Cleaning_Data_Project/README.md

 #Coursera Getting and Cleaning Data
-#Course Project
+##Course Project
 =========================================

 Intro
 -----
 This repo was created to store all data related to the project assignment of the Coursera "Getting and Cleaning Data" course.
-The project assignment is in Project Assignment.md
+The project assignment is in the Project Assignment.md file The Codebook can be found at Codebook.md

 Raw data
 --------